Hello Hoomans! It’s me, Palmer, your favorite furry friend.

 I will never forget the first time I walked on this thing called rug.
 My paws had never touched anything this soft.
 I instantly loved this new part of my territory and snuggled on it for the rest of the day.
 It was so comfortable and warm that I wouldn’t want to leave it like ever!
 After a few days, my hooman was complaining about the bad smell coming from the new rug.
 It was my fault, but my family showed quite well understanding because they knew the rug was too good to leave as well.

 I know how much they love me and anything about me, but the rug is not supposed to smell like a dog.
-So, my mom gave a call to another hooman called Sophia to visit us and take care of the smell on the rug.
+So, my mom gave a call to another hooman called David to visit us and take care of the smell on the rug.